Xiaolin Showdown: Home media

 Warner Bros. released a two-disc Season 1 DVD on February 20, 2007.
 On January 10, 2017, after Amazon acquired the rights to produce home media releases for the series, both a reprint of the Season 1 DVD and a complete Season 2 DVD were released in manufacture-on-demand format.
 On April 11, 2017, Season 3 was also given a manufacture-on-demand release.

 All seasons of Xiaolin Showdown as well as the spin-off series Xiaolin Chronicles are available on Amazon Prime Video and iTunes in high definition.

 Trading card game

 Wizards of the Coast released a now out-of-print trading card game based on the series in 2005.

 Video game

 Konami developed a Xiaolin Showdown video game that was released on November 14, 2006, for PlayStation 2, PlayStation Portable, Xbox, and Nintendo DS.

 Successor series

 On September 14, 2013, a successor series, Xiaolin Chronicles, premiered.
-Chronicles features a new ally of the main characters named Ping Pong as they continue their fight against Wuya, Jack Spicer and Chase Young.
+Chronicles features a new ally of the main characters named Ping Pong as they continue their fight against Wuya, Jack Spicer and Chase Young along with a new nemesis named Shadow.